The original mulleted, eyepatched badass named Snake.

 The President is wearing a vital signs bracelet that broadcasts a "sig pulse".
 Snake is given a device that can home in on the signal, showing direction and distance to the device.

 Trashcan Bonfire: In the scene where Romero approaches Bob Hauk to deliver an ultimatum.

 Twenty Minutes into the Future: Occurs in 1997.
 In 1988 the U.S. crime rate rose 400%, Manhattan was turned into the maximum security prison for the whole country, and the U.S. became authoritarian.
 There is a war going on with Soviet Union (presumably non-nuclear) and the whole film begins as Communist terrorists skyjack Air Force One.
 Cold War-phobia was very popular in The Eighties.

-What Happened To The Cab Driver: After Snake lands in New York, Cabbie is the first major character encountered.
+What Happened to the Mouse?: After Snake lands in New York, Cabbie is the first major character encountered.
 Cabbie takes Snake, Brain and Maggie to the Duke's headquarters, then drives off after panicking over the Duke's reputation.
 Later, as Snake, Brain and Maggie make their way with the President to the 69th Street Bridge, Cabbie suddenly returns, with no explanation as to where he was throughout a third of the movie.
 Seems like Contrived Coincidence.

 It can be assumed that since Cabbie traded for the tape that he was still around Duke's other men when Brain and Maggie broke out the President, he could have followed Duke's men who were following Brain and Maggie.